Usage

 Step 1: Include the JavaScript files

-file.
-Add this to the <head>
+Include the sidebar.js file.
+Add this to the <head> of your page:

 <script src="https://cdn.jsdelivr.net/npm/basecoat-css@beta/dist/js/sidebar.min.js" defer></script>